stevenhauser/i-have-to-return-some-videotapes/README.md

 Are you ready to return some videotapes?
 [Why yes, yes I am.][game]

+Note that the game really only works on OSX due to the emoji font.
+Seems to work pretty well cross browser though, but it was tested in Chrome.

 ## Developing

 1. Ensure you have `node@^4.2.1` and `npm@^3.3.9`